txleev/ml_3rd_year_project/README.md

 Custom training is straightforward, and export to ONNX/TFLite is available for deployment.

-5. Model Training & Validation (1.5 points)
+5. Model Training & Validation
 Training Details: